kentonv/home-container/README.md

 * Making desktop requests over dbus.
 * Talking to your ssh-agent.
 * Exploiting a bug in the Linux kernel for privilege escalation (new bugs are typically found monthly or even weekly; when did you last reboot?).
-* Exploiting a bug in a suid-root binary on your system (these are also sadly common).
 * Probably many other ways.

 Fundamaentally, the Linux desktop platform is not designed to be sandbox-able as-is, and a platform that isn't designed to be sandbox-able likely cannot be forced into any usable sandbox transparently. home-container therefore only aims to protect against bugs in which the app is **not** executing outright malicious code, but rather trusted-but-buggy code is tricked into accessing files it is not supposed to.

-### Why does it need to be suid-root?

-Historically, setting up Linux mount namespaces has required root privileges.
-Because of this, Chromium uses a setuid binary to set up its own sandbox.

-However, since approximately kernel version 3.12, it is now possible to use "user namespaces" to create namespaces without root privileges.
-Unfortunately, though, inside such a user namespace, setuid binaries won't work, and therefore if we ran Chromium in such a namespace, Chromium's own sandbox would break.
-We obviously don't want that, therefore home-container itself uses the setuid approach for now, to avoid breaking Chromium.

-The Chrome team is currently working on transitioning to user namespaces.
-Once they do, `home-container` will be updated to no longer require suid-root (and could also perhaps enable some basic sandboxing of its own like seccomp filtering and `NO_NEW_PRIVS`).
-See: https://code.google.com/p/chromium/issues/detail?id=312380

-While I do not think `home-container`'s suid privileges can be exploited, I nevertheless do not recommend installing `home-container` as a suid binary on a multi-user machine with possibly-malicious users, as I have not been focusing on this threat model.